javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 If only Rrs is provided:
 - if Rrs is stable for each station, geometry mean is calculated;
 - otherwise the whole station is discarded.
+- On the final spectrum, an additional quality assessment is performed as in Wei et al. (2016).
+The score can be in the range from 0 (poorest quality) to 1 (highest quality).

 If **below water measurements** are provided, Rrs is retrieved using simultaneous profiles of Es, Ed and Lu, and with any measurements within the first few meters (5 by default) below water.
 - The same approach used to derived Kd is applied for all OLCI bands to retrieve attenuation coefficient beneath surface Kd(λ,0-) from Ed(λ,z) and Klu(λ, 0-) from Lu(λ,d) profiles, setting zmax to 5 meters as a default starting point.